Tropical Traditions was founded in 2002 by Brian Shilhavy. The business name was changed to Healthy Traditions in 2017.

 Then in 2008, we were asked to provide some of our Cocofeed to a study being done at Ohio State University as it was the only soy-free chicken feed available to be used in a study that showed soy protein was passed into the yolks of eggs from chickens fed high concentrations of soy.
 We found out that egg-laying chickens fed our Cocofeed had the soy protein in their egg yolks disappear within 10 days of being on our feed.
 So we worked with farmers in Wisconsin to raise egg-laying chickens on our Cocofeed, and in 2010 we began offering soy-free organic eggs to our consumers as well.

 We want you to feel safe when shopping in our online store, so we have a commitment to you to not sell anything that is harmful to the best of our knowledge.
 All of our foods are either certified organic or meet quality standards that are equal to or higher than organic certification.
-This includes no GMOs.
+This includes no tolerance for GMOs, and we test all of our foods for glyphosate.
 This is quite different from most health food stores, where you have to be "on your guard" as most of them offer conventional products right alongside organic products because they want to offer a full selection of products to compete with regular grocery stores.
 We would rather offer fewer products and stick to our high standards so that you can feel safe when shopping here.

 Fats and Oils